tjassal/tjassal.github.io/_pages/people.md

 {% include socials.html %}

-I’m a spatial ecologist studying the effects of disturbance (e.g. drought, fire, and insects) on forest and shrubland ecosystems.
-I combine field studies, satellite sensors, and computer modeling to identify when, where and why change took place – typically through a measure of the rate and pattern of environmental change.
-My goal is to provide sound science to both resource managers and policy makers to help shape ecosystem management and conservation as we move into an uncertain future.
+Tim is a biogeographer, spatial ecologist, and applied remote sensing scientist studying the effects of disturbance on forest and shrubland ecosystems.
+He combines field studies, satellite sensors, and computer modeling to identify when, where and why change took place – typically through a measure of the rate and pattern of environmental change.
+His primary goal is to provide sound science to both resource managers and policy makers to help shape ecosystem management and conservation as we move into an uncertain future.
+Prior to his current appointment, he spent a number of years working as an applied Research Ecologist at the [United States Geological Survey Fort Collins Science Center](https://www.usgs.gov/centers/fort) where he maintains a number of collaborations.
+He is also an affiliate faculty member in the [Department of Anthropology & Geography Program](https://anthgr.colostate.edu/) at [Colorado State University](https://www.colostate.edu/).

 ##### Graduate Students